Data Technology

 Students will receive additional pre-enrollment programmatic requirements, if applicable, via email.
 If you have not received this email within 24 business hours, please check your spam or junk mail folders.

 Complete Introduction to Data Analytics (DATA0995) with a B- or better.
-This course is designed to familiarize students with the overall process of Data Analytics.
-Students will learn about the essential skills, knowledge, and abilities possessed by skilled data practitioners.
-Additionally, students will learn about the many careers available to data practitioners.
-Lastly, students will get to experience firsthand the various stages of a data project by using Excel to clean, analyze, and describe real-world datasets.
-Students will also be given a brief introduction to Python.
+This course familiarizes students with the overall process of data analytics, essential skills, and careers.
+Students also experience stages of a data project by using Excel to clean, analyze, and describe real-world datasets and get a brief introduction to Python.

 OR